 Comparison group data are included to provide a context for interpreting your institution's statistics.
 If your institution did not define a Custom Comparison Group for this report by July 15, NCES selected a comparison group for you.
 (In this case, the characteristics used to define the comparison group appears below.)
-The Customize DFR functionality on the IPEDS Data Center (http://nces.ed.gov/ipeds/datacenter/) can be used to reproduce the figures in this report using different peer groups.
+The Customize Data Feedback Report functionality on the IPEDS Data Center (http://nces.ed.gov/ipeds/datacenter/) can be used to reproduce the figures in this report using different peer groups.

 Using some of your institution's characteristics, a group of comparison institutions was selected for you.
-The characteristics include Public, 2year, degree-granting institutions in the outlying areas other than Puerto Rico, 4 Year Institutions.
+The characteristics include Public, 2-year, degree-granting institutions in the outlying areas other than Puerto Rico, 4 Year Institutions.
 This comparison group includes the following 4 institutions:

-American Samoa Community College (Pago Pago, AS)

-- Northern Marianas College (Saipan, MP)

-- Pacific Islands University (Mangilao, GU)

-- University of Guam (Mangilao, GU)
+- American Samoa Community College (Pago Pago, AS) - Northern Marianas College (Saipan, MP) - ▶ Pacific Islands University (Mangilao, GU) - ▶ University of Guam (Mangilao, GU)

 Figure 1.
-Percent of all students enrolled, by race/ethnicity and percent of students who are women: Fall 2012
+Percent of all students enrolled, by race/ethnicity and percent of students who are women: Fall 2013

-NOTE: For more information about disaggregation of data by race and ethnicity, please see the Methodological Notes at the end of this report.
-Median values for the comparison group will not add to 100 percent.
-See "Use of Median Values for Comparison Group" in the Methodological Notes at the end of this report for how median values are determined.
+NOTE: For more information about disaggregation of data by race and ethnicity, see the Methodological Notes.
+Median values for the comparison group will not add to 100%.
+See "Use of Median Values for Comparison Group" for how median values are determined.
 N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2013, Fall Enrollment component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2014, Fall Enrollment component.

 Figure 2.
-Unduplicated 12-month headcount of all students and of undergraduate students (2011-12), total FTE enrollment (2011-12), and full- and part-time fall enrollment (Fall 2012)
+Unduplicated 12-month headcount of all students and of undergraduate students (2012-13), total FTE enrollment (2012-13), and full- and part-time fall enrollment (Fall 2013)

-NOTE: For details on calculating full-time equivalent (FTE) enrollment, see Calculating FTE in the Methodological Notes at the end of this report.
-Total headcount, FTE, and fulland part-time fall enrollment include both undergraduate and postbaccalaureate students, when applicable.
+NOTE: For details on calculating full-time equivalent (FTE) enrollment, see Calculating FTE in the Methodological Notes.
+Total headcount, FTE, and full- and part-time fall enrollment include both undergraduate and postbaccalaureate students, when applicable.
 N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2012, 12-month Enrollment component and Spring 2013, Fall Enrollment component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2013, 12-month Enrollment component and Spring 2014, Fall Enrollment component.

 Figure 3.
-Number of degrees awarded, by level: 2011-12
+Number of degrees awarded, by level: 2012-13

 NOTE: For additional information about postbaccalaureate degree levels, see the Methodology Notes.
 N is the number of institutions in the comparison group.
-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2012, Completions component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2013, Completions component.

 Figure 4.
-Academic year tuition and required fees for full-time, first-time, degree/certificate-seeking undergraduates: 2009-10--2012-13
+Academic year tuition and required fees for full-time, first-time degree/certificate-seeking undergraduates: 2010-11 to 2013-14